-NaadSadhana works best alongside the iTablaPro app.
+NaadSadhana works best alongside tanpura apps like iTablaPro.
 You simply turn your tanpura on, connect headphones or a bluetooth speaker and open the NaadSadhana app.
 Make sure the scale and fine tuning are the same as your iTablaPro settings.
 You are ready to sing!
 Go to the tuner tab and start singing.
 The app will tell you how high or low your note is.
 If you hit the perfect note, the circle turns green.
-If you sustain the note perfectly, it turns a fat green and the small triangle turns orange.
+If you sustain the note correctly, it turns a fat green and the small triangle turns orange.

-A lot of factors can influence the rate of improvement - experience, old habits, concentration, practice time, quality and regularity, etc. For most people though, half an hour of practice a day, regularly will improve your note accuracy tangibly in a few weeks.
-You can use the statistics tab in the app to monitor how your score improves over time.
+A lot of factors influence the rate of improvement, such as how long one has been singing, old habits, concentration and the quality, consistency and duration of practice.
+For most people though, consistent half-hour practice every day ought to improve their note accuracy perceptibly in a few weeks.
+You can use the statistics tab in the app to track how your score improves over time.

 The human voice cannot be expected to hold a note perfectly at a given frequency the same way an instrument can.
-There are fluctuations in the note.
-You can train your brain and voice to get more accurate by reducing the amount and frequency of these fluctuations.
+There are always lesser or greater fluctuations in the note.
+You can train your brain and voice to get more accurate by reducing these fluctuations.
 The higher the level, more accurate the note is expected to be.
-In fact, at the Expert level, the fluctuations are no longer noticeable to the human ear.
+In fact, at the Expert level, the fluctuations are no longer noticeable to the average human ear.

 Unfortunately, an Android version is not on the roadmap as of now.
-Apple's sound stack is remarkably well designed and low latency and allows all the heavy computation and complex algorithms like signal processing, fundamental frequency detection, note analysis etc. with relative ease.
+Apple's digital signal processing unit is remarkably well designed, has very low latency and makes all the heavy computation and complex algorithms like signal processing, fundamental frequency detection, or note analysis possible.
 We hope Android brings feature parity in its sound stack soon.